GraphFusion3D: Dynamic Graph Attention Convolution with Adaptive Cross-Modal Transformer for 3D Object Detection: THE PROPOSED METHOD

 We propose a novel Graph Reasoning Module (GRM) that models both geometric and semantic relationships among proposals via multi-scale graph attention convolutional networks (depicted in Fig.~\ref{graphfusion3d}(b)).
 The GRM explicitly encodes contextual dependencies, leveraging the fact that certain spatial configurations recur in indoor layouts (e.g., chairs near tables, beds beside nightstands).
 This module integrates three key operations: boundary-aware feature aggregation, multi-scale attention-based graph convolution, and residual fusion.

 The first stage performs \textit{boundary-aware feature aggregation} using conditional inverse distance weighting (IDW), ensuring that features are aggregated only from spatially relevant regions:

-where $p_i'$ is the proposal coordinate, $f_j$ denotes neighboring point features, $\zeta_{i,j}$ is a boundary mask, and $\sigma$ is set to the mean $k$-NN distance to stabilize aggregation across variable densities.
+where $p_i'$ is the proposal coordinate, $f_j$ denotes neighboring point features, $\zeta_{i,j}$ is a boundary mask (the boundary mask is determined by checking whether the neighboring point lies inside the proposal's bounding box extent, preventing feature leakage across object boundaries), and $\sigma$ is set to the mean $k$-NN distance to stabilize aggregation across variable densities.
 This normalization avoids bias from dense neighborhoods and ensures spatially consistent feature refinement.

 Next, we construct an attention-based graph convolution that captures both geometric and feature-level dependencies:

 where $h_\varphi$ is a nonlinear function with learnable parameters $\varphi$.
 Edge weights are computed from both feature similarity and spatial distance across three neighborhood scales $k \in \{5, 10, 20\}$: